 To play a wrong note is insignificant; to play without passion is inexcusable.” – Ludwig van Beethoven.

 I employ a structured approach incorporating several established piano methods into a well-rounded, fun and disciplined system with heavy focus on sight-reading and theory, as well as improvisation, technique, transposition, and ear training.
 Scales and chords are taught by rote.

 I assign A Dozen a Day to the youngest students.
 As students progress through the early level books, we also use corresponding technique books.
 We quickly work toward 4 octave scales and arpeggios.
 Technical exercises are the musician’s way of warming up and should be completed before each practice session.
 We will do a few minutes of them at the beginning of each lesson.
-For those familiar with Hanon’s long history and perhaps it’s tendency to be overused, I want to make clear that though I am a believer in the power of Hanon, I by no means endorse warming up with the whole book in all 12 keys.
 Warm ups should comprise a small and reasonable percentage of practice time, not take up 2 hours!